-CM 2, 3: Evaluate the site's potential for soil erosion and invasion by undesirable plants during practice planning and design.
-Minimize soil and vegetative disturbances during installation of conservation practices by utilizing soil erosion protection measures.
-When needed, the reclamation strategy will be designed for local site conditions using the site-specific Ecological Site Descriptions (ESD) and will address the specific needs of the GUSG as practicable.
-Native species will be used whenever possible to meet practice objectives with preference to shrubs, forbs, grasses and grass-like plants preferred by GUSG, as well as those plants that reflect the potential of the specific ESD to optimize GUSG habitat.
+CM 3: Evaluate the site's potential for invasion by undesirable plants during practice planning and design.
+Following the evaluation of local site conditions, site-specific Ecological Site Descriptions and the specific needs of the sage-grouse will be used to inform the reclamation strategy.
+Minimize soil and vegetative disturbances during implementation of conservation practices.
+Native species will be used whenever possible to meet practice objectives with preference to shrubs, forbs, grasses and grass-like plants preferred by sage-grouse as well as those species that reflect the potential of the specific ecological site to optimize sage-grouse habitat.
 Tree species should not be planted.
 When non-native species are necessary to stabilize disturbed areas, avoid the use of plants identified as either invasive or aggressive.
 All seed mixes should be State-certified weed free.
-Timing of planting and post-establishment vegetation management will be designed as per local site conditions to meet NRCS practice specifications and NRCS biologist or State Wildlife Agency recommendations.
+Timing of planting and post-establishment vegetation management will be designed as per local site conditions to meet NRCS practice specifications and NRCS biologist or CPW/DWR recommendations.
 Machinery associated with the practice should be clean and free of vegetative debris prior to use to prevent the spread of invasive plant species.
 Newly seeded/planted sites should be rested from livestock grazing for an appropriate period as determined by NRCS to ensure stand establishment.

-CM 5: Woody slash shall be treated if significant build-up of fuels occurs (typically in phase II and III juniper treatments).
+CM 5: Woody slash shall be treated if significant buildup of fuels occurs (typically in phase II and III juniper treatments).
 Slash piles shall be burned when wildfire risk is low (usually when soils are frozen or saturated).
 Follow state forestry laws, when applicable, for treating slash to minimize wildfire risk.